-At St Mary’s RC Primary School, we regard the safeguarding of children as our main priority.
+At St Mary’s Catholic Primary School, we regard the safeguarding of children as our main priority.
 We believe that we all have the right to be happy, to be safe and to learn; we all have the responsibility to make this happen.

 We will ensure that: